top of page

 Julian dates and days of the week that corresponded to Nisan 14th during the reign of Pontius Pilate.

-But there is one more wrinkle that seems confusing that need explaining.
+But there is one more wrinkle that seems confusing that needs explaining.
 The Last Supper was considered in the gospels to be the Passover meal.
 But that happened the evening before, on a Thursday.
 Was Nisan the 14th on a Thursday, not a Friday?
 Also, in the gospel accounts the high priests were worried but staying ceremonially clean for a Friday night Passover meal.
 Which was it, Thursday or Friday?
-Today all Jews start Passover on the 15th of Nisan, even though the Old Testament dictates that it start on the 14th.
+Today Passover celebrations begin on the 15th of Nisan, even though the Old Testament dictates that it start on the 14th.
 What happened?

 The wording of the passage in Exodus concerning Passover in the original Hebrew is important here.
 The Hebrew phrase is “ben ha abrayim”.
 It frequently gets translated at twilight or evening in English.
 But it is literally “between the two evenings”.
 We also must remember that in the Hebrew reckoning a new day begins at sundown.
 So the 14th of Nisan in 33 AD began on Thursday evening.
 See above chart.
 That explains the Last Supper Thursday evening being on Nisan 14th.
 And the following day, Good Friday, was also Nisan 14th, until sundown when it became Nisan 15th.
 The Exodus command was to kill the Passover lamb for the meal during twilight of the 14th, so why did some Jews in the first century and all Jews today wait until the 15th to start the Passover week?
 Twilight means the 20-30 minutes following sunset, or dusk.
 The answer is that during the 2nd Temple period the priests wanted to have the killing of the lambs to move beyond a “do-it-yourself at home” thing to "an official Temple ceremony".
 They decided that “between the two evenings” could be interpreted as between noon and 6 PM, or better yet the last three hours 3 and 6 PM before sunset.
 This gave the priests the time it would take to kill thousands of lambs that were brought to them at the altar.
 So during the first century one of two methods were practiced by different folks—a quick kill-and-eat at home on the 14th as prescribed, or the 14th as a “preparation” day to have the meal after sundown on the 15th.
 The Old Testament passage command included the seven day festival of unleavened bread, to start after the Passover meal.
 Today only the tradition remains for Passover week to start on the 15th.